gclef-cmu/15798-f25/activities/index.md

 - Monitor the [schedule](https://docs.google.com/spreadsheets/d/12Kafr6aprZ4euIV9A94T6k2lGxY6Tak4X1Se9j-9NcI) for the papers you are expected to read
   - Reading 1 is always mandatory
-  - Reading 2 is default optional, though occasionally will be mandatory
+  - Reading 2 is default optional, though occasionally will be mandatory (see spreadsheet)
-- Direct your focus to the information from the paper pertaining to the "Focus" column
+- Use the "Focus" column of the spreadsheet to allocate your time and attention towards the most relevant aspects of the paper
 - Read the papers and [submit reading reflections](https://forms.gle/X1utGvYQXzdfkupv8) on each no later than 11:59P on the day before class
 - Participate in in-class discussions for 3-4 papers per week (including optional papers which will be presented by your peers)